Bedtime at the Paddlesteamer Motel. The name makes it sound quaint, which is wasn’t. However, the décor was updated and it was very clean.

 We made one more pit stop, at a road house that was frozen in the 50s and run by a wizened Indian guy who was muttering to himself in front of a wood burning stove.
 I bought a box of Shapes which I imagined would be his only sale of the day and hoped they wouldn’t be stale.

 We wound along the Maroondah Highway, passing Yarck and Alexandra, then entered the Dandenong mountain range.
 Heidi was asleep in the backseat.

 “We have to wake her,” Danielle urged.
-But we couldn’t, and we couldn’t do justice to describing the scenery later.
+But we couldn’t, I couldn’t capture it on camera, and we couldn’t do justice to describing the scenery later.